rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ```

 !!! warning "Debug"
-    The devices may take about 10 minutes to become fully operational.
+    Devices may take about 10 minutes to become fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

 ### :material-server: 5.2 Starting Zabbix